techgod/Android-Pro-Course/Week 1/README.md

 So that's it for this week!
 You've made great progress having learned all the stuff you need to start development!

-### Make sure you check the assignments folder and complete them before the deadline!
+### Make sure you check the assignments in the 'assignments' folder and complete them before the deadline!